jgm/pandoc/CONTRIBUTING.md

 Found a bug?
 ------------

 Bug reports are welcome!
-Please report all bugs on pandoc's github [issue tracker].
+Please report all bugs on pandoc's GitHub [issue tracker].

 Before you submit a bug report, search the [open issues] *and* [closed issues]